onurbyrl/psikonline/README.md

 # psikonline
-Psikonline is the project that allow patients to send their messages to psychologists.
+Psikonline is the web app that allows patients to send their messages to psychologists.

 Before sending message, users have to be registered first.
 Then they have to login.